Some useful and provocative business musings to make your life and business better.

 Responsible Owners (Eventually) Focus On Marketing

 When you first start your business, it’s a very good sign if you’re getting a fair amount of organic word-of-mouth growth via referrals from your first few clients or customers.
 In fact, if you’re NOT getting much organic word-of-mouth growth… you may need to look at what you’re offering.
-Sometimes you may just be in
+Sometimes you may just be in tough market with a limited number of qualified prospects.
+But it’s also as likely that what you’re offering just isn’t that great.

 Now would be a great time to interview your clients, do surveys, and get feedback.
 (Want help with getting and processing feedback?
 Check out these articles HERE and HERE.)
 Without some organic word-of-mouth, it will be too expensive over the long haul to promote without the help of people who genuinely love what you do.